An abstract depiction of the roots of learning, invisible below the surface, in a vast and varied landscape

 In Aprendizaje Invisible, we argued that learning expands when environments are rich in resources, relationships, and autonomy.
 People learn when they are free to ask questions, explore new tools, and connect with others across formal and informal spaces.
 It is less about direct instruction and more about curating ecosystems where serendipity can spark.

-In schools, this might mean redesigning spaces to encourage unstructured time: maker spaces, flexible commons, outdoor classrooms, and studio environments where learners follow questions wherever they lead.
+1. In schools, redesigning spaces to encourage unstructured time: maker spaces, flexible commons, outdoor classrooms, and studio environments where learners can follow questions wherever they lead.
 It means valuing inquiry over compliance, dialogue over recitation, and portfolios of personal work over standardized tests.

-In workplaces, it looks like encouraging experimentation, allowing failure without punishment, and creating informal spaces (e.g., lounges, workshops, and virtual forums) where knowledge can circulate across roles and disciplines.
+2. In workplaces, encouraging experimentation, allowing for "intelligent failure" without punishment, and creating informal spaces (e.g., lounges, workshops, and virtual forums) where knowledge can circulate organically across roles and disciplines.

 Building for invisible learning means shifting the role of the educator, manager, or leader from controller to cultivator.
 It requires believing that people, when trusted, will grow.
 Not always predictably.
 Not always immediately.
 But authentically, and in ways that ultimately nourish more resilient, inventive, and fulfilled individuals.